0xDarki/web-streamer/README.md

 1. Verify that the RTMP URL is correct and accessible
 2. Check the logs: `docker logs -f mon-stream`
 3. Test the RTMP connection with another tool (OBS, FFmpeg direct)

+### Audio not working

+1. Check logs for PulseAudio and VirtualAudio messages
+2. Try enabling `FORCE_AUDIO=true` to force audio capture
+3. Verify that audio is playing on the web page (check browser console)
+4. On Railway or cloud platforms, audio may not be available due to container limitations

 ## 📚 Project Structure